How a VPN can help hide your search history

 Even if you’re using a private browsing mode, your IP information can still be collected.
-The primary methods for hiding your search history and staying anonymous online are to change your IP address by using a virtual private network (VPN), such as Norton WiFi Privacy, or a special anonymization service, like Tor.
+The primary methods for hiding your search history and staying anonymous online are to change your IP address by using a virtual private network (VPN), such as Norton Secure VPN, or a special anonymization service, like Tor.

 Tor, a shortened form of “The Onion Router,” works by sending your encrypted and re-encrypted data through several random nodes on the Internet, creating a circuitous route.
 It’s similar to how you might try to throw someone off your trail while playing hide-and-seek in the woods: by taking a hard-to-follow route and erasing your footprints.
 Because the various nodes only know the IP address from the node before and after, none of the nodes knows the complete pathway the data takes.
 Plus, each completed pathway is only valid for 10 minutes and then Tor generates new random paths.
 However, your data is not encrypted at the exit node.2

 With a VPN, your online activities are anonymized and protected because the VPN masks your IP address and encrypts your data throughout the entire transmission.
 Instead of sending information directly from your IP address, by using a VPN service the VPN server’s IP address is the one associated with your activity.
 If your VPN service provider has servers around the world, you could appear to be connecting to the Internet from Berlin when you’re actually in Mumbai.